Best practices for choosing a network packet broker

 How cPacket reduces total cost of ownership with an efficient packet broker architecture

 When choosing an NPB that is right for your network, it’s important to pick a device that performs all the functions that your network architecture requires.
 It’s also important to understand which functions you don’t need to eliminate any unnecessary costs.
-If we look at Figure 1 below, you will see a typical core-spine-leaf topology found in a data center which is tapped and connected to cPacket’s monitoring devices.
+If we look at Figure 1 below, you will see a typical core-spine-leaf topology found in a data center which is tapped and connected to cPacket’s monitoring network devices.
+A monitoring network is a system that monitors and manages the performance of network devices, servers, applications, and other IT infrastructure components.
 As seen in Figure 1, cVu devices can be used throughout the network to provide the necessary visibility and these devices come in multiple form factors which can scale from 1Gbps to 100Gbps.
 The core of a data center is characteristically a 40Gbps network, but because 100Gbps network speeds are quickly becoming the norm, it’s no surprise that many customers are migrating to these faster speeds.

 To keep pace with the growing volume of data and faster speeds, cPacket has added two new devices to the Cx series: Cx 8100 (8 x 100Gbps) and Cx 4100 (4 x 100Gbps).
 Both offer customers the high-level performance and scalability needed for their networks.